Twikito/easy-toggle-state/README.md

 # Easy toggle state

-A tiny JavaScript plugin to toggle the state of any HTML element in any contexts with ease.
-Only set some HTML attributes, and code the rest with your CSS skills.
+A tiny JavaScript library to easily toggle the state of any HTML element.
+Only set a few HTML attributes, and code the rest with your CSS skills.

 ## Why?

-A front-end developer often has to __code scripts for interface componants__.
-Componants like dropdowns, navigation buttons, tooltips, expandable panels, lightboxes, tabs, or others.
+A front-end developer often has to code scripts for interface components.
+Components such as drop-downs, navigation buttons, tooltips, expandable panels, lightboxes, tabs, etc.

-Well… Most of these components have the __same behavior__: a trigger element toggles the state of one or more target elements.
-So why don't code this behavior only once for all?
+This thing is… Most of these components expose a recurrent behavior: a trigger element toggles the state of one or more target elements.
+So why not code this behavior once and for all?

-So here is the solution I propose: __a simple script to toggle the state of a trigger element__ with a CSS class.
-Then, You can __associate this element__ to another one, or several: the targets.
-By adding the right HTML attributes, it can __adapt to any contexts__ and behave like a component of you choice.
+So here is a solution: a simple script to toggle the state of a trigger element with a CSS class.
+You can then associate this element with one or more others: let's call them targets.
+By adding the right HTML attributes, it can adapt to most contexts and behave like a chosen component.

-Finally, __only focus yourself on adjusting the rest with CSS__ and all Your creativity.
+Only focus on adjusting the rest with your CSS creativity.

 ## Recommendation

-It is not a restriction, but I recommend to set only buttons or links as trigger elements.
-If You prevent the default behaviour of a link, don't forget to add ``role="button"`` attribute.
+Although it is conceivable, I recommend using only buttons or links as trigger elements.
+If You prevent the default behavior of a link, don't forget to add the `role="button"` attribute.

 ## How to use

 ### Basics

 ```html
 <foo data-toggle-class="class-to-toggle">
 ```
-A CSS class to toggle when click on this trigger element.
-If empty, ``is-active`` as default.
+A CSS class to toggle each time a click is triggered on this element.
+If empty, the `is-active` class is used.

 ```
 data-toggle-target-all="selector"
 ```
-Toggle the class on the trigger element and all selected targets in the whole page.
+Toggle the class on the trigger element and all the target elements (defined by the selector) in the page.

 ```
 data-toggle-target-parent="selector"
 ```
-Toggle the class on the trigger element and all selected targets in its parent element.
+Toggle the class on the trigger element and all the target elements (defined by the selector) belonging to its parent container.

 ```
 data-toggle-target-self="selector"
 ```
-Toggle the class on the trigger element and all selected targets inside itself.
+Toggle the class on the trigger element and all the target elements (defined by the selector) within it.

 ###    Advanced

 ```
 data-toggle-is-active
 ```
-Specify a trigger element and its targets toggled as default (set during the onload event).
-In this case, You should add the specified class name on each element.
+Specify a trigger element and its targets toggled as default (set during the `onload` event).
+In this case, you should add the specified class name on each element.

 ```
 data-toggle-group="groupName"
 ```
 Specify if a trigger is a part of a group.
-Only one trigger of a group can be active at a time.
+Only one trigger inside a group can be active at a time.
 It will actually behave like radio buttons or tabs component.
-Note that a grouped trigger can’t have ``data-toggle-outside`` or ``data-toggle-escape`` behaviour.
+Note that a grouped trigger can’t have `data-toggle-outside` or `data-toggle-escape` behavior.

 ```
 data-toggle-event="event"
 ```
-Specify another event to toggle the class, ``mouseover`` for example. ``click`` as default if not specified.
+Specify the event that will toggle the class, `mouseover` for example. `click` by default if not specified.

 ```
 data-toggle-outside
 ```
-Toggle off the class when reproducing the event outside the trigger element.
+Toggle off the class when the event is triggered again outside the trigger element.

 ```
 data-toggle-target-only